cuulee/pipegls/README.md

 Say you have dataframes with a colorkey and ready to be output to nlgeojson in memory.

+NOTES:
+  This module is for entirely data analysis and visualization purposes upon creating map default browser will be opened and then files (geojson created) will be served locally at point 8000.
+So be aware this is a procedural script thats more of a tool.

 ```python
 import pandas as pd